pbjamrz/sustainabytes-data/README.md

 # Sustainabytes Data Analysis

-This repository contains the code and documentation used in the data analysis of our CS132 Project: Sustainabytes.
+This repository contains the code and documentation used in the data analysis of our **CS132 Project: Sustainabytes**.

-We also have a [dedicated website](https://prebollido.github.io/sustainabytes/).
+More information can be found at our [dedicated website](https://prebollido.github.io/sustainabytes/).

 ## Feature Description: Food Prices Dataset (Raw)